- Wear appropriate uniform and bring appropriate supplies. If the weather is cold, wear a jacket underneath the referee shirt.

 - Inspect the teams’ uniforms, especially for unsafe cleats or any jewelry.
 Shirts should be tucked in.

-- Check for Passcards.
-Check the BAYS Game/Rule Summary for which age groups require player passcards.
-Player passcards are NOT required for in-town games.
+- BAYS ONLY: Check for pass cards.
+BAYS coaches should have a current sticker on their pass cards.
+Check the BAYS Game/Rule Summary for which age groups require player pass cards.

 - For in-town games only, if you would like assistance on the sidelines, please ask both coaches to get a parent to call out of bounds on the sidelines (one parent on each sideline).
 If you disagree with a call a parent makes, you can overrule them.